-Recognising the particular needs of babies and infants, this guidance now sets out the maximum number of adults who can attend indoor parent and baby groups and associated organised activities at any one time.
-As of 5 October and subject to content of this guidance and the following conditions being met, the maximum number of adults who can attend has been set to 10.
-Read more about parent and baby groups.
+Recognising the particular needs of babies and young children, this guidance now sets out the maximum number of adults who can attend indoor parent/ baby and toddler groups and associated organised activities at any one time, where all children are under 5.

 Some activities are still restricted based on additional advice from the Advisory sub group on Education and Children on singing, music and drama and more detail is provided in the relevant sections.